marianmeres/searchable/README.md

 // default options
 const index = new Searchable({
-    // self explanatory
+    // Self explanatory
     caseSensitive: false,

-    // self explanatory
+    // Self explanatory
     accentSensitive: false,

-    // function to check whether the word should be considered as a stopword (and so
+    // Function to check whether the word should be considered as a stopword (and so
-    // effectively omitted from index and/or query)
+    // effectively omitted from index and/or query).
     isStopword: (word): boolean => false,

-    // any custom normalization applied before adding to index or used for query
+    // Any custom normalization applied before adding to index or used for query
-    // useful for e.g.: stemming, spellcheck, custom conversion...
-    // can return array of words (e.g. aliases)
+    // useful for e.g.: stemming, custom conversion...
+Can return array of words (e.g. aliases).
     normalizeWord: (word): string | string[] => word,

-    // will skip search altogether if none of the query words is longer than this limit
+    // Will skip search altogether if none of the query words is longer than this limit.
     querySomeWordMinLength: 1,

-    // which underlying implementation to use...
-If you are not sure, use "inverted" (the default)
+    // Which underlying implementation to use.
+If you are not sure, use "inverted" (the default).
     // @see bench/bench.ts for more
     index: "inverted" | "trie",